ethereum/consensus-specs/specs/fulu/fork-choice.md

 ## Introduction

-This is the modification of the fork choice accompanying EIP-7594.
+This is the modification of the fork choice accompanying Fulu.

 ## Helpers